andrevidela/Research-report/Thesis/index.md

 The hole has been updated to reflect the fact that though `v` is in scope, no uses of it are available.
 Despite that we still need to make up a value of type `a` out of thin air, which is impossible because we do not know how to construct a value of type `a`.

-While there are experimental ideas that allow us to recover those capabilities they are not currently present in Idris2.
+While there are experimental ideas that allow us to recover those capabilities, they are not currently present in Idris2.
 We will talk about those limitations and how to overcome them in section 4.

 ## Dancing around linear types